Your Child’s Development 18-36 Months

 • Use terms like “a little bit” and “a lot,” and let your child choose.
 Ask, “Do you want a little bit of yogurt or a lot?”
 This helps them understand quantity.

-• When pouring a drink, show them the whole cup and say, “Your cup is full of juice.”
+• When pouring a drink, show them the full cup and say, “Your cup is full of juice.”
 After they finish drinking, show the empty cup and say, “Now your cup is empty.”

 • When giving your child food, say, “You have more carrots than I do,” or “I have less rice than you.”